henry111383/2023NTUT_POSD/README_old.md

 Each `Node` provides following member functions:

 * `string name() const`: This function returns the name of the node without any path information.
 * `string path() const`: This function returns the entire path of the node.
 * `void add(Node * node)`: This function add a child node to the current node if the current node is a folder.
 * `void remove(string path)`: This function removes the node under the given path from the composite hierarchy.
   * **HINT**: refer to *Explicit parent reference* in the Implementation section of the ***Composite*** pattern in the text book [GoF p.166]
 * `Node * getChildByName(const char * name) const`: This function returns a child node according to the receiving name. `nullptr` is returned if no node matches the name.

-* `Node * find(string path)`: This function returns the node under the composite structure with path matching the argument.
-If no matched node is found, a `nullptr` is returned.

 * `int numberOfFiles()`: This function calculates the total numbers of the files under the current node.
 For example, a folder "Books" gets a file "design-pattern.pdf" and a folder "SOLID".
 There are five files in the folder "SOLID" for the SOLID principles.
 The `numberOfFiles` for the folder "Books" is 6.
 * `Iterator * createIterator()`: This function is a ***Factory Method*** for generating the corresponding iterators according to the concrete classes.
   * For `Folder`, it generates a `FolderIterator`.
   * For leaf classes, it generates a null iterator.